Account-Based Marketing

 Sync.

-Ploy pushes named accounts and intent signals into Attio, HubSpot, or Salesforce.
+Ploy pushes named accounts and intent signals into Attio or HubSpot.
 Slack alerts fire when a target account turns hot — no manual export, no dashboard to babysit.

 What is account-based marketing?